bnbong/FastAPI-fastkit/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/bnbong/FastAPI-fastkit/blob/main/LICENSE) file for details.

----

-@author bnbong bbbong9@gmail.com